nahtanojako/100-days-of-code/log.md

 ### Day 50: December 31, 2018

 **Today's Progress**:  Made two projects of javascript.
 The first one is HTML-5 Video Player on which I created a progress bar , skip buttons and ranges for volume and playback rate.The other one is the concept and comparison between copy and reference.

+### Day 51: January 1, 2019

+**Today's Progress**: Made a project of javascript 30.
+Practised Local storage and event delegation.